rexrichardson/rex-portfolio/_posts/hiit.md

 ## Fitness app UI Design

-I receieved a client brief to brand a and mockup a fitness class app.
+I receieved a client brief to brand and mockup a fitness class app.
 Below, the brand and UI designs can be seen.